 You now need to contact your electricity retailer for all requests relating to the installation, update or maintenance of metering services.

-Metering installation charges
+Upfront metering installation charges

 Upfront metering charges may apply for the installation of new and replacement meters.
 Metering charges depend on the type of metering you need.
 Your electrical contractor can advise you on the right metering for your home or business.